 HDR Engineering Inc. (HDR) has completed the Phase 3 assessment of the static and seismic stability of Big Creek Dam No. 1 (BC 1) and Big Creek Dam No. 2 (BC 2) for the City of Newport (City).
-This assessment included 1) an update for the seismic hazard characterization of the site and an update of the seismic time histories based on the most recent research; 2) additional site characterizations including borings and cone penetration testing, sampling and laboratory testing; 3) analysis and evaluation of the field and laboratory test results; 4) developing a more detailed and comprehensive geologic model of the two dam sites along with generalized profiles and cross-sections for engineering evaluations; 5) an update of the previously completed seepage, static and post-earthquake stability analysis; 6) evaluating the seismic response (deformations) of both existing dams in response to a range of potential earthquakes at the site; 7) developing and evaluating alternatives for corrective actions for BC 1 and BC 2; 8) development of decision level cost estimates for the corrective action concepts; and 9) providing a preliminary environmental permitting overview for the corrective action concepts.
+This assessment included 1) an update of the seismic hazard characterization and characteristic earthquake time histories at the site based on the most recent research; 2) additional site characterizations including borings and cone penetration testing, sampling and laboratory testing; 3) analysis and evaluation of the field and laboratory test results; 4) developing a more detailed and comprehensive geologic model of the two dam sites along with generalized profiles and cross-sections for engineering evaluations; 5) an update of the previously completed seepage, static and post-earthquake stability analysis; 6) evaluating the expected seismic response (deformations) of both existing dams to a range of potential earthquakes at the site; 7) developing and evaluating alternatives for corrective actions for BC 1 and BC 2; 8) development of decision level cost estimates for the corrective action concepts; and 9) providing a preliminary environmental permitting overview for the corrective action concepts.
 The findings from this evaluation are summarized in this report.